Adyen/adyen-commercetools/extension/docs/UpdateAmountAndExtendAuthorisation.md

 </details>

-## Extend the length of the authorisation
+## Extend the period of the authorisation

-To extend the length of the authorisation, create `amountUpdatesRequest` custom field with the same `amount` as the current balance on the authorisation:
+To extend the period of the authorisation, create `amountUpdatesRequest` custom field with the same `amount` as the current balance on the authorisation:

 - If you haven't adjusted the authorisation yet, use the amount from the original pre-authorisation request.
 - If you did adjust the authorisation, use the amount from the last amount updates request.